 To prove the point, this article will present a simple-to-follow tutorial on how to make a conversational app with a variety of interactive UI elements without coding.

-NOTE: If you wish to follow along with this tutorial click here to create a free Landbot account!
+NOTE: If you wish to follow along with this tutorial, click here to create a free Landbot account!

 1. Create your “Work Space”

-From Landbot dashboard, click “Build a Chatbot” button in the upper right corner:
+On your Landbot dashboard, click “Build a Chatbot” button in the upper right corner:

 Once you do, you will see a pop-up of channel selection.
 Choose the web option:

-Next, you will be redirected to the Landbot Template Library which is the fastest way to go and build a conversational app.
+Next, you will be redirected to the Landbot Template Library, which is the fastest way to go and build a conversational app.
 However, selecting a template would beat the purpose of this tutorial, so go on and click “Start from Scratch” also in the upper right corner:

 Tadaaa!
 You made it into a Landbot visual drag-and-drop builder.
 Have a good look around: